 A lot of people find it challenging to eat healthy food these days.
 Maybe it’s because of the fast-paced world we live in.
 This it is due to the age of instant gratification.

 There are many things you can do with the Internet that will cater to your every whim right away.
 Want to watch a movie?
 Streaming sites offer you the chance to watch videos on demand.
 Do you want to go shopping?
-There are many online stores you can choose from, and you do not have to leave the comfort of your own home if you want to do some shopping.
+There are many online stores that offer foods from around the world that you can choose from, like african food stores, and you don’t have to leave the comfort of your own home too.

 When it comes to nutrition, fast food has been with us for decades.
 These goods usually need to have a longer shelf life than fresh ones, so expect them to be high in preservatives.
 In addition to that, they are flavourful, but that means that they could be high in salt or sugar.

 We have an abundance of fast foods available at the click of a button these days due to apps, making it more tempting than ever to indulge.